 For most Americans, Thanksgiving is a time for friends, family, gratitude and an abnormally high grocery bill.
-But according to a new report, the average cost of turkey day isn't quite as high as you'd think, and it's actually the lowest it's been in five years.
+And according to the American Farm Bureau Federation (AFBF), the average cost of turkey day could be the highest in years.

 What the AFBF survey doesn't account for is the labor required to turn all those raw ingredients into a delicious dinner suitable for picky eaters, snooty foodies, random third cousins who show up at the last second and anyone else who may be at your table.
 For the host or hostess who can't deal with the thought of all that stressful prep, there is, of course, the beauty of the ready-made meal, rivaled only by the ease of the restaurant reservation.

-- One Market Restaurant in San Francisco offers a four-course prix-fixe menu including holiday fare for $85 per person ($39 per child 10 and under).
+- One Market Restaurant in San Francisco offers a four-course prix-fixe menu including holiday fare for $79 per person ($39 per child 10 and under).

 - New York City's famous Tavern on the Green also has a four-course prix-fixe dinner for $125 per person ($65 for children 12 years and younger).